Hyperbolic Hierarchical Knowledge Graph Embeddings for Link Prediction in Low Dimensions

 \subsection{Hyperbolic KGE}

 Recently, with the advantages of low-dimensional hyperbolic embeddings in representing hierarchical data, it is gradually used by researchers for KGE.
 MuRP~\cite{Balazevic2019} is the first hyperbolic KGE method, which utilizes the translation of head entities with relations to reduce the hyperbolic distance from tail entities.
 However, the modeling in MuRP only considers entities at different levels, and ignores entities at the same level.
 AttH~\cite{Chami2020} learns hyperbolic embeddings based on rotations and reflections, which focuses on the modeling of relation patterns.
+M2GNN~\cite{wang2021mixed} proposes Mixed-Curvature Multi-Relational Graph Neural Network to address the embedding heterogeneous multi-relational graphs with non-uniform structures.
 In contrast, our HypHKGE models the attention-based learnable curvatures by considering various semantic hierarchies of KGs, and defines hyperbolic inter-level and hyperbolic intra-level transformations can effectively translate entities at different levels as well as under the same level.
-Moreover, we consider the modeling of relation patterns when constructing hyperbolic intra-level transformations.